Guidebook/code-challenges/README.md

 ## Expectations

-Select one of the team specific challenges and create a new public repo for it on GitHub.
-Organize your code within that repo -- when you get to a stopping point, send a link to your project to the Guidebook recruiter you are working with: [Hibah](mailto:hibah@guidebook.com) or [Brett](mailto:brett@guidebook.com).
+Select one of the team specific challenges and create a new git repository for that project.
+Organize your code within that repo -- when you get to a stopping point, zip up your git repository and send a link to your project to the Guidebook recruiter you are working with: [Hibah](mailto:hibah@guidebook.com) or [Brett](mailto:brett@guidebook.com).

 #### Time Allotment